-If you happen to be a resident of Zachary, you’re probably not too surprised to find it on the top our list.
+What's the best suburb of Baton Rouge?
+Brusly ranks as the best suburb of Baton Rouge for 2020 based on the most recent Census and FBI data.
+If you happen to be a resident of Brusly, you're probably not too surprised to find it on the top our list.

 Or feel free to check out some more reading about Louisiana:

-Figuring out the best ‘burbs around Baton Rouge was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.
+Figuring out the best suburbs around Baton Rouge was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.